dogadopt/.github/profile/README.md

 ## Work Management

 [Teams](https://github.com/orgs/dogadopt/teams):
-- The first component of the organisational hierarchy.
+- The first component of the organisational hierarchy below the github organisation.
 - Within teams the repositories owned by that team should be declared under the repositories tab.
 - Within the discussions area of each team there should be a pinned discussion declaring the teams mission.